Gjessing1/syncthing-resolver/README.md

 ## Merge handling
 - Extension Filtering: By default, it only touches text-based files.
 It will ignore binary files like .jpg, .pdf, or .sqlite to prevent corruption.
-- Data Preservation: By using Git's --union merge strategy, the script avoids picking "winners."
+- Data Preservation: If using Git's --union merge strategy, the script avoids picking "winners."
 If two changes conflict on the same line, both are preserved in the text file for you to review.
+If you want standard merge instead use the .env file with USE_UNION_MERGE=false, this is reccomended for notes/documents.
 - Read-Only Ancestors: The script only reads from .stversions; it never modifies your history.

 ## Configuration